-All students must take ANTH 3311 if they choose to do an Anthropology Overview.
-Students interested in completing a Women's Studies Certificate in addition to the BSW should choose either ANTH 4301 or ANTH 4341.
+All students must take ANTH 3311 if they choose to do an Anthropology Overview.Students interested in completing a Women's Studies Certificate in addition to the BSW should choose either ANTH 4301 or ANTH 4341.
 These course may be taken only if they are cross-listed with WGST.
-ANTH 4301 must have a topical focus on Gender and cross-list with WGST.
+ANTH 4301 must have a topical focus on gender and be cross-listed with WGST.